Select City

 What is Edema?

 The accumulation or enlargement of interstitial fluid in organs or tissues is referred to as edema.
 It is a visible swelling caused by the buildup of fluid in bodily tissues.
-Edema can affect the arms, face, hands, and abdomen, but it is more common in the feet because of the force of gravity.
+Edema can affect the arms, face, hands, and abdomen.
+However, it is more common in the feet because of the force of gravity.

 Peripheral edema is the term used to describe edema that affects the hands, feet, ankles, or legs.
 There are several other forms of edema, commonly identified by the bodily part that is impacted.
 Mild edema is common and rarely harmful.
-Pregnancy, varicose veins, and excessive sitting or bed rest (immobility) can all contribute to its development.
-Edema can also be caused by some medications, allergies, or more serious underlying conditions like kidney, liver, or heart failure.
+The most common causes include pregnancy, varicose veins, and excessive sitting or bed rest (immobility).
 The risk of getting edema is higher in people with diabetes, cirrhosis, kidney disease, and heart failure.

 cost calculator